ni/niveristand-ballard-milStd1553-custom-device/Docs/User Guide/User Guide.md

 - **RT to RT** - Remote Terminal to Remote Terminal.
 - **MC** - Mode Code.

 Each pair of messages (BC to RT, RT to BC, and RT to RT) are configured with similar settings.
-One does not define parameters under the message, which will result in VeriStand channels for as many U16 datatype words as are found in the `<numberOfWords>` tag.
-The second message defines two unscaled 32-bit parameters with BNR encoding, one signed and the other unsigned.
+Message `BC to RT1 (SA2)` does not define parameters under the message, which will result in VeriStand channels for as many U16 datatype words as are found in the `<numberOfWords>` tag.
+Message `BC to RT15 (SA3)` defines two unscaled 32-bit parameters with BNR encoding, one signed and the other unsigned.
 Below is the configuration of the two BC to RT messages:

 ```
 		<message>